MacKinnon's OT goal lifts Avalanche over Panthers

-Nathan MacKinnon scored with 1:57 left in overtime, and Andre Burakovsky had two goals and added one assist to lead the Colorado Avalanche to a 5-4 win over the host Florida Panthers on Friday night.
+Nathan MacKinnon scored with 1:57 left in overtime, and Andre Burakovsky had two goals and added one assist to lead the Colorado Avalanche to a 5-4 win over the Florida Panthers on Friday night in Sunrise, Fla.
 Jonathan Huberdeau scored twice for the Panthers, tying his career-high with eight shots on goal.

 Colorado's other goals were scored by Matt Nieto and Joonas Donskoi.
 Avalanche goalie Philipp Grubauer made 40 saves -- many of them spectacular.
 Colorado has yet to lose in regulation this season.

 Sergei Bobrovsky made 36 saves for the Panthers, who also got goals from Brett Connolly and Frank Vatrano (short-handed).
-After scoring just two first-period goals in their first six games, the Panthers enjoyed an offensive outburst.
+After scoring just two first-period goals in their first six games, the Panthers enjoyed an offensive outburst early in the Friday contest.

 With just 3:32 expired, Huberdeau's wrist shot from the left circle trickled in off Grubauer's glove.
 Defenseman MacKenzie Weegar earned the primary assist with a nice lead pass to Huberdeau.
 Five minutes later, with Panthers defenseman Josh Brown serving a double minor for high-sticking Matt Calvert, Denis Malgin's pass sprung Vatrano for his first goal of the season.